biharygergo/card-estimator/src/cli/data/20231025_how-to-estimate-jira-issues-with-planning-poker.md

 - **Hold regular Planning Poker sessions to estimate new JIRA issues and to revisit the estimates for existing issues.** This will help to ensure that your estimates are always up-to-date and that your team is on track to deliver projects on time and on budget.

 By following these tips, you can use Planning Poker to effectively estimate JIRA issues and improve your team's communication, collaboration, and confidence.

+Planning Poker is a consensus-based technique for estimating effort or complexity.
+It is often used in agile software development to estimate user stories or product backlog items, making it an ideal fit for estimating JIRA issues.
+Learn more about [how different Scrum roles use Planning Poker](/knowledge-base/planning-poker-and-the-scrum-roles) and [how it can improve your sprint planning](/knowledge-base/how-to-use-planning-poker-to-improve-sprint-planning).